dtupkary/dtupkary.github.io/_pages/about.md

 You can email me at : \<lastname\> . \<firstname\> @gmail.com

 # Research Interests
-I am broadly interest in both the theoretical and practical aspects of quantum information and computation, with a particular focus on Quantum Key Distribution (QKD).
+I am broadly interested in the theoretical and practical aspects of quantum information and computation, with a particular focus on Quantum Key Distribution (QKD).
 During my graduate studies, my work has primarily centered around the security analysis of practical QKD protocols.
 I remain deeply interested in everything related to QKD.

 In addition, I continue to work on accurate desciptions of open quantum systems.
 Specifically, I am interested in examining the validity of various quantum master equations, independent of specific system-bath setups.